jayvdb/gitpy/documentation.rst

     if __name__ == '__main__':
         main()

-2. Using Repository module to create and delete Public/Repository
+2. Using Repository module to create and delete Public/Private Repositories in account

 .. code-block:: python